www.qrpfoxhunt.org

 currently Bainbridge Island, WA (8 mi west of Seattle).
 Equipment includes

 RH NC-20, DSW-40, TS-570D.
-Just a wire HF antenna for now, but bigger and
+Just a wire HF antenna for now, but

 better things to come soon.